kathysledge/smig/docs/guides/best-practices.md

 ### Test in lower environments first

-Don't push directly to production:
+Don’t push directly to production:

 ```bash
 # 1. Apply to dev